 Why would you not use a REALTOR®?
 For most, buying a home is the most expensive purchase they will make.
 For others, it is adding to their financial portfolio by investing in real estate.
 Working with a REALTOR® can save you time, money and problems.
-The term REALTOR® is registered trademark of the National Association of REALTORS®.
+The term REALTOR® is a registered trademark of the National Association of REALTORS®.
 Only members may use the term REALTOR® and have agreed to abide by its strict Code of Ethics.

 There can be a lot of anxiety in finding the right person to help you buy or sell a home.
 After all, you will be spending a lot of time with them throughout the process and agents are helping you through arguably one of the biggest decisions of your life.
-With today’s consumer starting to research real estate 6 to 12 months in advance of purchasing, when do you need to bring a real estate professional into your journey?
+With today’s consumers starting to research real estate 6 to 12 months in advance of purchasing, when do you need to bring a real estate professional into your journey?

-Home buyers and sellers have a wealth of information available to them through the internet; however, a REALTOR® has the local data statistics, knows the local market, and the various lifestyle choices in the Lowcounty.
+Home buyers and sellers have a wealth of information available to them through the internet; however, a REALTOR® has the local data statistics, knows the local market, and the various lifestyle choices in the Lowcountry.
 If you are buying or selling a home, you can be sure that a REALTOR® will give you honest, knowledgeable, competent service in a confidential manner.

 Buyers and sellers should talk to friends and family to get their agent suggestions.
 Hearing another person’s experience will help you in your decision-making process.
 If you have used an agent before and had a good experience, call them and ask to make an appointment to speak with them.
-It is recommended to interview a Realtor before you hire them to represent you.
+It is recommended to interview a REALTOR® before you hire them to represent you.
 We offer a few key questions you may consider during the interview process.

 What types of specific marketing products and methods will you use to sell my home?